Adam Gaudette: Ottawa Senators and San Jose Sharks

+International play

+Gaudette was invited to play for Team USA at the 2022 IIHF World Championship.
+He recorded a three-point game, scoring two goals and adding an assist in a 3–2 victory over Sweden on May 21, 2022.
+The team finished fourth in the tournament, losing the bronze medal game to Czechia.
+Gaudette finished the tournament with six goals and eight points in ten games.

 Playing style

 Gaudette says he tries to model his game after players like Jonathan Toews and Patrice Bergeron.
 He has been described as a center "known for his defensive prowess and his 200-foot game."

 Personal life

 Gaudette and his wife married in June 2020.
-Gaudette has two brothers; youngest brother Cam plays in the Hockey East for the Northeastern University, while Brady is committed to play in the Hockey East for the University of Maine.
-During the NHL off-season, Gaudette runs an active Twitch channel, where he streams himself playing video games mainly Call of Duty, and interacts with fans; he has stated that he enjoys doing this as an opportunity to "give fans some inside intel on what our [NHL players'] lives are like outside of hockey."
+Gaudette has two brothers; youngest brother Cam plays for the Pensacola Ice Flyers of the SPHL, while Brady played NCAA DIII for the Norwich Cadets.
+During the NHL off-season, Gaudette runs an active Twitch channel, where he streams himself playing video games (mainly Call of Duty) and interacts with fans; he has stated that he enjoys doing this as an opportunity to "give fans some inside intel on what our [NHL players'] lives are like outside of hockey."